ZupIT/docs-charles/content/en/Reference/Circles.md

 ### **Mix of services with different versions of my release**

-We will give an example of a specific scenario where your environment has two services: **Application A** and **Application B** and your circles must use the following versions:
+Check this example of a specific scenario where your environment has two services: **Application A** and **Application B** and your circles must use the following versions:

 ![](/docs-charles/versoes_diferentes_na_minha_release_eng%20%281%29.png)